aiplanethub/mini-bootcamp-introduction-to-unsupervised-learning/introduction-to-dimensionality-reduction-and-its-techniques/1464-Auto-encoders for Dimensionality Reduction.md

-You might notice that the reconstructed images are a little blurry and not so detailed.
+You might notice that the reconstructed images are a little blurry and not detailed.
 But, they still retain the same structure.

 ### Applications of Auto-encoders